Note

 size = (urandom.getrandbits(30) % 64) + 32

-img.draw_string_advanced(x, y, size, "Hello World! 你好世界 !!!", color=(r, g, b))
+img.draw_string_advanced(x, y, size, "Hello World!,你好世界!!!", color=(r, g, b))

-# Display the result on the screen
+# Draw the result to the screen

 Display.show_image(img)